Man who allegedly shot into a group charged

 URBANA — A Champaign man has been charged with shooting a gun at people in Champaign two months ago and entering a home where people were present.

-Jamarquis A. Ross, 21, who listed an address in the 1500 block of West Charles Street, was arrested Saturday night in Urbana by UI police who were aware that Ross had failed to appear in court for a domestic battery case.
+Jamarquis A. Ross, 21, who listed an address in the 1500 block of West Charles Street, was arrested Saturday night in Urbana by University of Illinois police who were aware that Ross had failed to appear in court for a domestic battery case.

 Champaign police had also been investigating Ross in connection with a May 28 shooting incident in the 1400 block of Sunset Drive.